CesiumGS/3d-tiles/Q-and-A.md

 #### What compressed texture formats does 3D Tiles use?

-3D Tiles reference glTF tile content ([`3DTILES_content_gltf`](./extensions/3DTILES_content_gltf)), and the glTF format officially supports PNG, JPEG, and KTX2 / Basis Universal compressed textures ([`KHR_texture_basisu`](https://github.com/KhronosGroup/glTF/blob/main/extensions/2.0/Khronos/KHR_texture_basisu)).
+3D Tiles reference glTF content via the [glTF Tile Format](./specification/TileFormats/glTF/README.md), and the glTF format officially supports PNG, JPEG, and KTX2 / Basis Universal compressed textures ([`KHR_texture_basisu`](https://github.com/KhronosGroup/glTF/blob/main/extensions/2.0/Khronos/KHR_texture_basisu)).
 Additional texture compression methods may be added to glTF in the future, as [glTF extensions](https://github.com/KhronosGroup/glTF/tree/main/extensions).
 Texture compression is generally applied offline, as it is often prohibitively expensive to do in JavaScript and Web Workers.